tmarhguy/svd/README.md

 ## Academic Acknowledgments

+This is a final project for MATH 3120: Numerical Linear Algebra at the University of Pennsylvania.

+- Course instructor: Maxine Elena Calle — Mathematics Ph.D. student and NSF Graduate Research Fellow at the University of Pennsylvania.
+Research interests include algebraic topology, homotopy theory, and category theory, with an interest in mathematical visualization and communication.
+See profile: [web.sas.upenn.edu/callem](https://web.sas.upenn.edu/callem/)
+- Gratitude to teaching staff and classmates for a supportive learning environment

 ### Course and Institution

-- **MATH 3120: Numerical Linear Algebra** - Course framework and mathematical foundation
+- **MATH 3120: Numerical Linear Algebra** — Course framework and mathematical foundation
-- **University of Pennsylvania, School of Engineering and Applied Science** - Academic support and resources
+- **University of Pennsylvania, School of Engineering and Applied Science** — Academic context
-- **Department of Mathematics** - Theoretical background and course materials
-- **Computer Engineering Program** - Technical skills and software development training

-### Academic Contributors

-- **Course Instructor: Maxine Calle (she/her)** - [callem@sas.upenn.edu](mailto:callem@sas.upenn.edu) | [Faculty Profile](https://web.sas.upenn.edu/callem/) - Guidance on numerical linear algebra concepts and SVD theory
-- **Teaching Assistants** - Support with mathematical implementations and debugging
-- **Classmates and Study Groups** - Collaborative learning and concept discussions
-- **Academic Advisors** - Project guidance and educational goal alignment

 ### Technical Acknowledgments

-- **Next.js/React**: Modern web development frameworks for educational visualization
+- **Next.js/React** — Web UI and interactivity
-- **TypeScript**: Type-safe development for mathematical applications
+- **TypeScript** — Type-safe development
-- **Tailwind CSS**: Professional UI framework for academic presentation
-- **University Computing Resources**: Development and testing infrastructure
+- **Tailwind CSS** — Styling
+- **Web Workers & Canvas API** — In-browser computation and rendering

 ### Educational Resources

-- **Course Textbooks and Materials**: Theoretical foundation for SVD implementation
-- **Academic Papers**: Research references for advanced compression techniques
-- **Online Educational Platforms**: Supplementary learning materials
-- **Open Source Community**: Educational tools and mathematical libraries
+- Course materials and standard numerical linear algebra references
+- Academic papers on SVD and image compression
+- Open-source community resources used for learning

 ## Support & Community